 For commercial use only - not intended for personal, family or household use.
 This offer applies to qualifying purchases of \$750 or more of new genuine Case IH parts and related services made using the CNH Capital Commercial Revolving Account (the "Account") during a single visit to a participating Case IH dealership located in the United States or Canada now through June 30, 2011.
-If any payment when due is not made on balances outstanding under the Account, the promotional period exprises or is ferminated, minimum monthly payments will be subject to the applicable default rate prior to the expiration of the promotional period expires or is ferminated, minimum monthly payments will be required and finance charges will begin to accrue (in Canada at 18.9% per annum) and CNH Capital America LLC or CNH Capital Canada Ltd. standard terms and conditions will apply.
+If any payment when due is not made on balances outstanding under the Account, the promotional terms may be terminated and the promotional balance will be subject to the applicable default rate prior to the expiration of the promotional period expires or is terminated, minimum monthly payments will be required and finance charges will begin to accrue (in Canada at 18.9% per annum) and CNH Capital America LLC or CNH Capital Canada Ltd. standard terms and conditions will apply.
 Customer participation subject to credit qualification, available credit and good standing on all CNH Capital accounts.
-Not all customers may qualify or this rate or term.
-Offer subject to Change or cancellation without notice.
+Not all customers may qualify for this rate or term.
+Offer subject to change or cancellation without notice.